 }

+Listing 4-10: The first_word function that returns a byte index value into the String argument

-Let’s break that down a bit:
+Let’s break down this code a bit:

 let bytes = s.as_bytes();

-Since we need to go through the String element by element and check if a value is a space, we will convert our String to an array of bytes using the as_bytes method.
+Because we need to go through the String element by element and check whether a value is a space, we’ll convert our String to an array of bytes using the as_bytes method:

 for (i, &item) in bytes.iter().enumerate() {

-We will be discussing iterators in more detail in Chapter 16, bBut for now, know that iter is a method that returns each element in a collection, and enumerate wraps the result of iter and returns each element as part of a tuple instead, where the first element of the tuple is the index, and the second element is a reference to the element itself.
-This is a bit nicer than calculating the index ourselves.
+We’ll discuss iterators in more detail in Chapter 16.
+For now, know that iter is a method that returns each element in a collection, and enumerate wraps the result of iter and returns each element as part of a tuple instead.
+The first element of the returned tuple is the index, and the second element is a reference to the element.
+This is a bit more convenient than calculating the index ourselves.

-PROD:
+PROD: Check xref

-Since usesit’s a tuple, we can use patterns, just like elsewhere in Rust.
+Because the method returns a tuple, we can use patterns, just like everywhere else in Rust.
 So we match against the tuple with i for the index and &item for a single byte.
-Since we get a reference from .iter().enumerate(), we use & in the pattern.
+Because we get a reference from .iter().enumerate(), we use & in the pattern:

 if item == b' ' {